MorgilloEdoardo/instacart-business-intelligence/README.md

-🛒 Instacart Business Intelligence Analysis
+🛒 Instacart Data & Business Intelligence Case Study
 📌 Project Overview

 End-to-end analysis of Instacart transactional data aimed at understanding customer behavior, product performance, and department contribution to overall sales.

-The project combines data cleaning in Python with interactive dashboard development in Power BI.
+The project combines data cleaning in Python with interactive dashboard development in Power BI to simulate a real-world business decision-support scenario.

+🏠 Dashboard Home

+Main navigation page providing structured access to all analytical sections and simulating a business-ready dashboard experience.

 🎯 Business Objectives